ibm-watson-iot/guide-weathersensors-simulator/README.md

 <img src="./images/bluemix_visit_app_url.png">

 11. You will be redirected back to the simulator page.
 Because the simulator is now bound to the WIoTP service, you will no longer need to input access credentials.
-Also, you now can visit your WIoTP devices page directly from the link in the simulator.
+Also, you can visit your WIoTP devices page directly from the link in the simulator.

 <img src="./images/simulator_idle_bound.png">

 12. Click on Run Simulator.
 The simulation log will be displayed on the panel to the right.
-At any time during the simulation you can click on the WIoTP link so that you can see the devices and device types that the simulator app has registered.
+At any time during the simulation you can click on the `Launch WIoTP Dashboard` link so that you can see the devices and device types that the simulator app has registered.

 <img src="./images/simulator_running_bound.png">